robruiz/dynamic-block-class/README.md

-# Dynamic Gutenberg block classification
+# Dynamic Gutenberg block class

 A simple class for easily registering a dynamic block in Gutenberg with